NikolayTsvetin/pharmacy/README.md

 - Products in pharmacies can have uploaded photo, or receive a default one.
 - Users can search products and filter by city and get results for available products in pharmacies close to them.
 - Administration role - can create, edit and delete users, roles and products.
+- Administrator can add and remove users from and to roles.

 ### Features to come (WIP):
 - Pharmacies can upload excel file with products to be imported.